gdcutting/nwdataconsulting_website/content/posts/github-pages-dns-configuration.md

 You can also set up additional subdomains (like blog.nwdataconsulting.com).
 I'll skip those details here because the GitHub docs linked above do a good job with that.

 Another thing to note (and another perk of using GitHub Pages), is that you get a secure certicate for your site (to make the https:// version accessible and get that oh-so-necessary lock icon in the browser when people visit).
 You just have to click the 'Enforce HTTPS' box in the Pages settings and GitHub handles this all for you.
-You can

 That's the last piece of the puzzle to launching the site.
 Now I have a site that automatically builds and quickly deploys my content changes to my custom subdomain with HTTPS built in.
 Especially for a free hosting option, it's really hard to beat that.